 Now on to the biggest problem of all…..the SODIUM!!
 The Ultimate Portion Fix/21 Day Fix is a “lower” sodium-based diet.
 The FDA says the “normal” sodium diet should have no more than 2400mg of sodium per day and a “low” sodium diet should have no more than 1400mg per day.
 I aim for somewhere in the middle of 1800 -2000.
 That normally translates to about 10 servings of food at 180-200mg per servings per day.
 NOW, look at the number of sodium mg on an average restaurant menu and be SHOCKED!!
 I would have never believed you could get over 3,000mg of sodium in 1 meal until I saw it with my own eyes ( That would make you swell up like Harry Potter’s aunt!!)
 Here is a post I did about sodium numbers.

-Besides watching your portion size and that sodium number, what are some other ways to help you make great decisions?
+What are some other restaurant tips and tricks to help you make great decisions?

 What restaurant tips and tricks can you use when you get there?